freeradical13/freeradical13.github.io/index.md

 ### DNA

 DNA has two polynucleotide strands that together create a double helix structure.
-The two strands run in antiparallel (opposite) directions: starting from one end of the molecule, one strand starts at 5' and the other strands starts at 3'.
+The two strands run in [antiparallel][] (opposite) directions: starting from one end of the molecule, one strand starts at 5' and the other strands starts at 3'.
 The sugar-phosphate backbones are on the outside of the helix, and the Nitrogenous bases are paired through Hydrogen bonds on the inside (2 for A-T and 3 for C-G).

-A plasmid is a circular form of double-stranded DNA.
+A [plasmid][] is a (usually) circular form of double-stranded DNA.

 ### Genes

 A [gene][] is a sequence of Nitrogenous bases in a DNA or RNA molecule which provides the instructions for creating a sequence of amino acids and ultimately proteins.
 A [genome][] is the set of all genes in an organism.

-A genome may be made up of one or more DNA or RNA molecules called [chromosomes][] (either linear or circular), and zero or more double-stranded DNA molecules called [plasmids][] (usually circular).
+A genome may be made up of one or more DNA or RNA molecules called [chromosomes][] (either linear or circular), and zero or more double-stranded DNA molecules called plasmids.
 Chromosomes contain the genes necessary for life under normal conditions and replicate together, whereas plasmids contain additional genes besides those of the required chromosomes and replicate independently from chromosomal DNA.

 Chromosomes are coiled into a condensed area using [histone][] proteins.
 Each part of the chromosome that wraps twice around eight histones is called a [nucleosome][].